 - Sony Vegas Pro

-Whatever video editing software you choose, that’s only half the battle.
-You’ll need to consider how you’re going to succeed in channel development by understanding branding, SEO, analytics, marketing, etc. Here’s a list of popular YouTube tools, services, and resources to help you in these areas.
+Choosing video software is only half of the battle.
+You’ll need to consider how you’re going to succeed in channel development by understanding branding, YouTube search engine optimization, analytics, marketing, monetization, and so on.
+Here are several tools, services, and resources to help you in these areas.

 VidIQ is the first YouTube audience development and management suite that helps individuals, brands, networks, and agencies grow their views and subscribers through collaborative tools that empower teams at every step of their workflow.
 Their end-to-end solution includes analytics and reporting, YouTube SEO, influencer identification, comment management, and competitive intelligence tools.
 VidIQ’s professional services include brand strategy and channel optimization.

 I use VidIQ’s Vision Chrome extension, which enables me to:

 - See video and homepage keywords/tags used by others

 - Review search term metrics, such as views and keyword scores

 - See a snapshot of YouTube, Facebook, and engagement rate (ER) metrics for the top search results

 - Track character counts for my titles, descriptions, and tags